-Based on this procedure, we can measure excess delays for four real-world loop detector 27 data sets, one drone data set, and one simulation-based data set.
-We find that excess delays are 28 present in every data set and that they increase with the road network's traffic load.
-We find also 29 that there is a difference between the network loading and unloading dynamics, and that there 30 exists an intuitive influence of traffic signal control and multimodality on network inefficiency.
-31 Interestingly, the estimates of all six sources are comparable, even though the data sets differ in 32 the collection method and the underlying network sizes, suggesting the global applicability of the 33 quantitative results of this analysis.
-The proposed approach of network inefficiency and excess 34 delays helps planners and decision-makers to obtain better real-world and less optimistic speed 35 predictions for their particular analysis.
-36
+Based on this procedure, we can measure excess delays for four real-world loop detector data sets, one drone data set, and one simulation-based data set.
+We find that excess delays are present in every data set and that they increase with the road network's traffic load.
+We find also that there is a difference between the network loading and unloading dynamics, and that there exists an intuitive influence of traffic signal control and multimodality on network inefficiency.
+Interestingly, the estimates of all six sources are comparable, even though the data sets differ in the collection method and the underlying network sizes, suggesting the global applicability of the quantitative results of this analysis.
+The proposed approach of network inefficiency and excess delays helps planners and decision-makers to obtain better real-world and less optimistic speed predictions for their particular analysis.

 The remainder of this paper is organized as follows.
-In the next chapter, we will briefly stress on MFDs as a traffic analysis tool, define excess delays and outline the resampling approach that we use to generate MFDs.
-In the following chapter, we will present three explorative approaches to fit an optimal speed curve to the resampled data sets.
+In the next section, we will briefly stress MFDs as a traffic analysis tool, define excess delays, and outline the resampling approach that we use to generate MFDs.
+In the following section, we will present three explorative approaches to fit an optimal speed curve to the resampled data sets.
 Thereafter, we will describe the empirical data sets of five cities and the simulation data set.
 Then, we will present the results of the analysis, and finish with a conclusion on our findings and policy implications.

-Hamm et al.

-FIGURE 1 : Network inefficiency and estimating excess delays using the MFD.

-1 METHOD
+Method

-2 We quantify urban network inefficiency by the measure of excess delays based on the formulation

-3 of the MFD.
-As mentioned above, we define excess delays as those that exist in addition to the

-4 delays which can be derived by the idealized MFD for a given density.
-In the following subsections

-5 we discuss each building block in the process to calculate excess delays from MFD data.
+We quantify urban network inefficiency by the measure of excess delays based on the formulation of the MFD.
+As mentioned above, we define excess delays as those that exist in addition to the delays which can be derived by the idealized MFD for a given density.
+In the following subsections we discuss each building block in the process to calculate excess delays from MFD data.

-6 The macroscopic fundamental diagram
+The Macroscopic Fundamental Diagram

-The MFD describes the relationship between vehicle accumulation (density) and average traffic 7 speed (or flow) in an urban road network (6).
+The MFD describes the relationship between vehicle accumulation (density) and average traffic speed (or flow) in an urban road network (6).
 The general shape of the MFD can be seen in Figure 1.
-8 One can distinguish between the idealized or upper MFD (6, 8, 9) and the observed MFD (10, 11), 9 both in the flow-density and in the speed-density relationship.
-The upper MFD represents the 10 upper envelope to all possible states that are observed in the MFD.
-We define the optimal (desired) 11 relationship between vehicle density, flow, and speed as the idealized MFD, which can be related 12 to the social optimum.
-However, the desired speed-density relationship is rarely reached in reality 13 and therefore difficult to measure.
-Delays in addition to the delays defined by the MFD then always 14 occur when an observed data point does not match the desired speed-density relationship.
-In this 15 paper, we will fit an upper speed MFD and derive an optimal speed-density relation by using a 16 resampling approach (12).
-The resampling method is expected to result in less biased upper bound 17 estimates with more supporting data (time span, experimental variation).
-If the underlying data 18 is biased, e.g., only exhibiting one loading pattern, it could be that the resampled upper bound is 19 biased in such a way that the excess delay estimation is less reliable in the sequel analysis.
-The 20 MFD literature suggests that additional or excess delays occur for three main reasons: 21
+One can distinguish between the idealized or upper MFD (6, 8, 9) and the observed MFD (10, 11), both in the flow-density and in the speed-density relationship.
+The upper MFD represents the upper envelope to all possible states that are observed in the MFD.
+We define the optimal (desired) relationship between vehicle density, flow, and speed as the idealized MFD, which can be related to the social optimum.
+However, the desired speed-density relationship is rarely reached in reality and therefore difficult to measure.
+Delays in addition to the delays defined by the MFD then always occur when an observed data point does not match the desired speed-density relationship.
+In this paper, we will fit an upper speed MFD and derive an optimal speed-density relation by using a resampling approach (12).
+The resampling method is expected to result in less biased upper-bound estimates with more